Sahill3230/Ekvira_transport_dashboard/README.md

 A complete full-stack web application designed for a coal transport business that owns **07 tipper trucks** transporting coal from a loading mine to multiple power plants and factories.
 The project features operational logs, real-time fleet simulation on Leaflet maps, detailed expense/revenue bookkeeping, automatic certification alerts, and custom AI forecasting models built in pure Python.

-Developed as a premium final year project for B.Tech AIML.
+Developed as a project for B.Tech AIML.

 ---